-Access an Android instance
+Access an Android instance¶

-As an Android application developer, you need access to the Android instance when developing and debugging applications.
-With our anbox-connect snap, you can securely connect to an Android instance via the Android Debug Bridge (ADB).
+Using anbox-connect lets you securely connect to an Android instance via the Android Debug Bridge (ADB).

-Install anbox-connect on your host machine: snap install anbox-connect.
+Install anbox-connect on your host machine:

 Install ADB on your host machine.
 You can install Android Studio which also installs the Android SDK (which includes ADB as part of the platform tools).
 You can choose to use another IDE of your choice and install ADB independently.